 Hostile Work Environment Due to Sexual Assault in the Fashion IndustrySexual assault creates a hostile work environment.
 Criminal sexual conduct is severe.
 After it occurs, victims would find it impossible to continue working with the same group of people.
 Often, victims of sexual assault feel so vulnerable that they may not be able to go out in public at all, especially facing the people that victimized them.

 Quid Pro Quo Sexual Assault in the Fashion IndustryA quid pro quo claim for sexual assault occurs when you are offered advances in the workplace if you agree to perform sexual acts or stay quiet about any sexual attack in the workplace.

 Call us at 800-807-2209 to schedule a free consultation about your sexual assault in the fashion industry claim.
-Our lawyers handle all employment law matters for employees in New York City, New Jersey, Philadelphia, Miami, and Los Angeles.
+Our lawyers handle all employment law matters for employees in New York City, Philadelphia, Miami, San Francisco, and Los Angeles.

 What Creates Claims of Sexual Assault in the Fashion Industry?

 The following actions result in claims for sexual assault in the fashion industry workplace:

 - Groping of any part of the body